drupalprojects/memcache/README.txt

 ## SESSIONS ##

+NOTE: Session.inc is not yet ported to Drupal 7 and is not recommended for use in production..

 Here is a sample config that uses memcache for sessions.
 Note you MUST have a session and a users server set up for memcached sessions to work.

-NOTE: Session.inc is not yet ported to Drupal 7.

 $conf['cache_backends'][] = 'sites/all/modules/memcache/memcache.inc';
 $conf['cache_default_class'] = 'MemCacheDrupal';